joslmt/movies-tmdb/README.md

   - [License](#license)

 # What is
-It's a simple web develop with Laravel 8 that uses [The Movie Database API](https://www.themoviedb.org/documentation/api) to get detailed data about movies.
+It's a simple web develop with Laravel 8 that uses [The Movie Database API](https://www.themoviedb.org/documentation/api) to get detailed data about movies, The Movie Database it's a big web with a lot of thousands movies, series and much more such as actors information.

-Some features are, if you're logged, you'll could add or remove whatever movies to favourites, in your profile user there're a list of fav movies added.
+Some features are, if you're log, you'll could add or remove whatever movies to favourites, in your profile user there're a list of fav movies added.

-Also you can see more details about a concret movie by clicking it, details like available videos or a extensive overview.
+Also you can see more details about a concret movie by clicking it, details like available videos or an extensive overview.

 ## Project purpose
 The main purpose of movies-tmdb was, and are, learn deeper concepts about Laravel like testing, routes, request, how it works or how to do a correct deploy, but the initial idea to do this project was to test my own Laravel API wrapper [joslmt/tmdb-laravel-wrapper](https://github.com/joslmt/tmdb-laravel-wrapper) .